I do not consent to generative AI systems scraping text or information from this site

 All profits from the sale of the book will go to the

-Douglas MacMillan Hospice, North Staffordshire.
+Douglas Macmillan Hospice, North Staffordshire.

 Stoke Your Success has been written to highlight tha many achievers of Stoke-on-Trent, who have made a difference despite having often difficult beginnings.
 Ruth hoped to inspire young people, especially, to realise that success is achieved through hard work, and not necessarily from having an easy start in life, nor by being born in a particular place.